13 May Personalized Content Marketing for Your Salon

 Key Takeaway’s for Your Salon

-- Personalized marketing is a great approach to engage with your clients and communicate with them as individuals.
+- Personalized content marketing is a great approach to engage with your clients and communicate with them as individuals.

-- Giveaway’s, survey’s/questionnaires, and newsletters are three examples of implementing personalized marketing strategies by building a client database of information.
+- Giveaway’s, survey’s/questionnaires, and newsletters are three examples of implementing personalized content marketing strategies by building a client database of information.

 - Once you’ve collected a client database for your salon, your emails are one of the primary ways you can personalize content to deliver to a targeted audience.